Academic Coaching Basics Certification Course

 Begins July 7th | Online Course | $495

 This 8-hour, mostly asynchronous course includes videos, readings, application activities and resources for newer academic advisors.
-Apply learning theory in coaching sessions, teach academic strategies and learn how to conduct student sessions effectively to improve student success.
-This course includes 4 virtual sessions on July 7th, 14th, 21st, 28th.
+Learn how to conduct effective coaching sessions, apply appreciative advising/coaching, utilize learning theory, teach academic strategies and motivate students to succeed.
+This course includes 4 virtual sessions (recorded for those unable to attend) at 12:00 p.m.
+ET - 1:00 p.m.
+ET on July 7th, 14th, 21st, 28th.

 Why Academic Coaching?

 Academic Coaching provides proactive and consistent support for students.
-The coaching process builds a relationship between student and coach, creating a sense of belonging on campus for all students, though academic coaching can be especially impactful for at-risk student populations.
+The coaching process builds a relationship between a student and coach, creating a sense of belonging on campus for all students and can be especially impactful for at-risk student populations.

 Intended Audience